ivansible/cert-cloudflare/README.md

 on all other machines.
 Whenever a letsencrypt certificate is renewed on the master machine, it will be pushed to replica hosts.

+Certbot creates certificates and private keys with permissions 0644.
+It rather prevents world access on the directory level.
+Some software e.g. Postgresql server requires that private keys are not world-readable.
+This role takes care of asigning appropriate group to private keys and sets permissions of 0640.
+It also creates a post-renewal hook to do that.

 ## Requirements